 As we “ride the rails” from Outram Park to Chinatown and to our final site at Clarke Quay, we begin to develop an understanding that one of the functions of art can be to teach us about the history of an area.
 We become immersed in the retelling of this history by creating skits and adjective poems, taking us back in time to Singapore’s early development.
 Finally, students are tasked to create an MRT art piece that could be displayed at an MRT station if one were to be built at the Canadian International School.

 As mentioned above, Grade 4 students explore our biodiversity and the role of biotic and abiotic in maintaining a balance of organisms.
 One of the sites we visit is the mudflats at Sungei Buloh Wetlands Reserve.
 With the help of local biologists, students sample mud and water taken from the mudflats for moisture levels, temperature, light and salinity.
 They then do a species count and study of all the living and nonliving organisms found in the mud and make connections between their recorded data, explaining how abiotic and biotic components are impacting each other.
-Here’s a recent video of our students on a field trip to the mud flats:

 The day ends with a hands-on study of stuffed specimens of wetland birds.
 Students examine the characteristics of the bird, such as its bill size and leg length, to develop a deeper understanding of how these birds survive within this ecosystem and relate these ideas back to the data collected earlier in the day.